google/highway/README.md

 Supported targets: scalar, SSE4, AVX2, AVX-512, NEON (ARMv7 and v8), WASM SIMD.

+Version 0.7 is considered stable enough to use in other projects, and is expected to remain backwards compatible unless serious issues are discovered while implementing SVE/RVV targets.
+After these targets are added, Highway will reach version 1.0.

 Continuous integration tests use a recent version of Clang (9.0.1 should suffice) and older version of MSVC (VS2015).
 Also periodically tested on GCC 10.2.0.